scottmcallister/scottmcallister.github.io/_posts/2016-08-24-rails-caching.markdown

 </code>
 </pre>

 By setting touch to true, any action which updates a comment will also update the post it belongs to.
 This will expire the post fragment's cache and prevent stale data from being shown.
 Also, any comment fragments within that post that haven't been updated will still be cached.

+<h2>Wrapping up</h2>

+In this post we've explored two caching strategies you can use to improve the performance of your Rails apps.
+There are a few other caching strategies available that can be used to improve performance even further.
+Some of these strategies have been removed from the core Rails framework in recent versions and placed in separate gems.
+I'd suggest taking a look at the Ruby on Rails <a href="http://guides.rubyonrails.org/caching_with_rails.html" target="_blank">documentation</a>
+for more information.

+I think these strategies are a great first step towards maximizing the performance of your Rails applications.
+Hopefully you'll find the examples in this post useful as you implement caching for your own applications.